 Recent News and Events:

-In January 2020, I began a three-year term as editor of the “Forums” section the College Music Society’s journal, Symposium.
+From January 2020 to June 2022, I served as editor of the “Forums” section the College Music Society’s journal, Symposium.

 I presented papers at the national meeting of the College Music Society (October 2020), the national conference of the Society for American Music (Summer 2020), and the national conference of the North American British Music Studies Association (Summer 2020) during the past year.